ninogogol/Skilled-e-learning-landing-page-solution/readme.md

 ### Continued development

-I want to build mor projects to emprove my coding skills.
+I want to build more projects to emprove my coding skills.

 ## Author